Consulting Professor, Information Systems Laboratory

 I advise graduate students, teach graduate courses, and lead projects.

 A seminar class on Industrial Internet of Things is taught in Spring 2017; here is the Spring 2016 class.
 Seminar on Intelligent Energy Systems: Big Data was taught in 2015, 2014, 2013, 2012, and 2011.
 Past classes include Fault Diagnostics Systems in Spring 2009 as well as Control Engineering in Industry in Spring 2005 and in Winter 2003.

 My current interest is in Industrial IoT (IIoT) analytics.

 Most of the past applicatons of Data Science and Machine Learning were to Internet of People data.
 New applications are to machine data, e.g., jet engine or electrial power system data.

-This area is variously known as Industrial Internet, Internet of Things (IoT), Internet of Everything, and IIoT in the US industry.
-Closely reated are NSF Cyber-physical Systems research area and European Industry 4.0 initiative.
+This area is variously known as Industrial Internet, Internet of Things (IoT), and IIoT in the US industry.
+Closely reated is European Industry 4.0 initiative.

-Analytical processing for mission-critical industrial applications is implemented in Operational Technology (OT) systems.
+Mission-critical industrial applications are currently served by analytical processing implemented in Operational Technology (OT) systems.
 The IIoT drives convergence of the OT and IT (Information Technology) systems.
-The IT analytics are known as operations research.

 My earlier work was in OT analytics domains including decision & control and signal processing.
 The emerging IIoT analytics problem require integration of Data Science and Machine Learning methods with systems controls and operations research methods.
 This is a fruitful area for research and valuable industrial applications.